rehassachdeva/DonkeyKong/README.md

 * Menu complete with how to play, highscores, easy navigation about the menu
 * Ability to pause the game with key "p"
 * Colored output, images, music, animations

+## Dependencies

+* Please make sure you have pygame module installed

+## Issues

+* Please let me know if you face any troubles using the game or find any bugs. :)